Kate McDonald (gymnast): Gymnastics career

-McDonald was selected to compete at the 2022 Commonwealth Games alongside Georgia Godwin, Romi Brown, Breanna Scott, and Emily Whitehead.
+McDonald won silver medals on both the uneven bars and balance beam at the 2022 Australian Championships.
+She was then selected to compete at the 2022 Commonwealth Games alongside Georgia Godwin, Romi Brown, Breanna Scott, and Emily Whitehead.
 Together they won the silver medal in the team competition, behind England.
 During event finals McDonald won gold on balance beam ahead of teammate Godwin and Emma Spence of Canada.
+She then competed with the Australian team that placed tenth at the 2022 World Championships, making them the second reserves for the final.